godenji/play-faster/README.md

 4. Avoid excessive use of self types
 5. Specifying return type means less work for scalac to do
 6. Implicits are quite useful, but don't go overboard
-7. Be secretive; i.e. use private def and friends to hide compilable dependent code from scalac (this can be particularly helpful during incremental builds)
+7. Be secretive; i.e. use private def and friends to hide dependent code from scalac (particularly helpful during incremental builds)
 8. _ your nugget here _ (pull request)